GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

  - The polyfill doesn't need to support environments that do not support ReadableStream and WritableStream.
  - The polyfill doesn't need to provide the maximum possible performance.
- - The polyfill doesn't need to support versions of Javascript prior to ES6.
+ - The polyfill doesn't need to support versions of JavaScript prior to ES6.
  - The polyfill doesn't need to have perfect fidelity to the standard.

 ## Assumptions